accidental-feature/ultima/CONTRIBUTING.md

 ---

-Thank you to all Ultima contributors!
+Thank you to all Ultima-contributors!